Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python/getting_started_with_snowpark_python.md

 jupyter notebook
 ```

-Open up the [`config.py`](https://github.com/Snowflake-Labs/getting-started-snowpark-python/blob/main/customer-churn-prediction/config.py) file in Jupyter and modify with your account, username, and password information.
+Open up the [`config.py`](https://github.com/Snowflake-Labs/sfguide-getting-started-snowpark-python/blob/main/customer-churn-prediction/config.py) file in Jupyter and modify with your account, username, and password information.

 Now, you are ready to get started with the notebooks.
-For each notebook, make sure that you select the `getting-started-snowpark-python` kernel when running.
-You can do this by navigating to: `Kernel -> Change Kernel` and selecting `getting-started-snowpark-python` after launching each Notebook.
+For each notebook, make sure that you select the `getting_started_snowpark_python` kernel when running.
+You can do this by navigating to: `Kernel -> Change Kernel` and selecting `getting_started_snowpark_python` after launching each Notebook.

 <!-- ------------------------ -->
 ## Load Data Using Snowpark Python Client API